boazsegev/plezi/README.md

 This allows - much like Node.js - native WebSocket support (and, if you would like to write your own Protocol or Handler, native SMPT or any other custom protocol you might wish to implement).

+You can follow our (tutorial to write your first Anorexic Chatroom)[http://boazsegev.github.io/anorexic/websockets.html].

 ## Installation

 Add this line to your application's Gemfile: